-In March 2020, our compensation committee granted options to purchase shares of our common stock to our named executive officers, excluding Mr. Pichl who had not commenced employment with us at that time, and Mr. Weinstein who commenced employment on January 27, 2020 and received his new hire equity award on February 3, 2020.
-In determining the 2020 annual option awards to our named executive officers, our compensation committee considered the equity awards granted at the 50th percentile to the executives holding comparable positions at our peer group companies, as well as each named executive officer's existing equity holdings, level of responsibility and criticality, unvested status of existing equity holdings, and the committee's subjective assessment of each named executive officer's individual performance and our overall company performance.
+In December 2020, our compensation committee granted restricted stock awards as well as options to purchase shares of our common stock to our named executive officers, except for Mr. Ashar (who commenced employment on March 22, 2021 and received his new hire equity award on April 1, 2021) and Dr. Burgess (who commenced employment on May 10, 2021 and received his new hire equity award on June 1, 2021).
+In determining the 2021 annual equity awards to our named executive officers, our compensation committee considered the equity awards granted within the 50th to 75th percentile range to the executives holding comparable positions at our peer group companies, as well as each named executive officer's existing equity holdings, level of responsibility and criticality, unvested status of existing equity holdings, in addition to the committee's subjective assessment of each named executive officer's individual performance and our overall company performance.
+In determining the new hire equity awards granted to each of Mr. Ashar and Dr. Burgess in 2021, our compensation committee considered market data within the 50th to 75th percentile range to the executives holding comparable positions at our peer group companies, as well as such named executive officer's level of responsibility and anticipated criticality to our business.
+Our compensation committee believes that each such new hire equity award was necessary to secure the respective named executive officer's employment and to incentivize their long-term commitment and performance at the Company.

-The equity awards granted to our named executive officers during 2020 were as follows:
+The equity awards granted to our named executive officers during 2021 were as follows: